Swiss Residence & Residence Permit: Everything You Need to Know

 To naturalize, one must:

-• Be successfully integrated into Switzerland, be familiar with the Swiss way of life;
+• Be successfully integrated into Switzerland and familiar with the Swiss way of life.

-• Not having applied for social assistance payments for three years before applying.
-If such a payment was accrued, the application will be considered if the payments have been fully repaid.
+• Not have applied for social assistance payments for three years before applying.
+If such payments were received, the application will be considered only if they have been fully repaid.

 The State Secretariat for Migration (SEM) issues the naturalization permit.
 However, the communes and cantons are responsible for this procedure.